davoe2000/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7. Write a function that encodes a string into 1337.

 8. Write a function that encodes a string using rot13.

+9. Write a function that prints an integer.